pre-commit-ci/pre-commit.ci/content/privacy_policy.md

 (the "**Website**"), and more generally, use any of our services (the "**Services**", which include the Website), we appreciate that you are trusting us with your personal information.
 We take your privacy very seriously.
-In this privacy notice, we seek to make clear how we collect, use and disclose personal information from and about you.
+In this Privacy Notice, we seek to make clear how we collect, use and disclose personal information from and about you.
 By visiting our website, or using our services, you are accepting the practices explained in this Privacy Notice, to the extent permitted by law.

-This privacy notice applies to all information collected through our Services (which, as described above, includes our Website), as well as, any related services, sales, marketing, or events.
+This Privacy Notice applies to all information collected through our Services (which, as described above, includes our Website), as well as, any related services, sales, marketing, or events.

-Please read this privacy notice carefully as it will help you understand what we do with the information that we collect.
+Please read this Privacy Notice carefully as it will help you understand what we do with the information that we collect.

 ### What information do we collect?